efficience-it/docker-practice/README.md

 - ✅ **YAML-formatted questions** with:
     - `uuid`, `question`, `answers`, `correct` flag
     - `help` field pointing to the official documentation when applicable
-- 🗂️ Organized by DCA topics:
+- 🗂️ Organized by topics:
     - Installation, Configuration, Security, Orchestration, Images, Registry, Volumes, Networking, etc.
 - 🧠 Focused on **learning**, **not memorization**